top of page

 My objective as a journalist is simply to arrive at a place where I can write about local arts and culture full-time, in a manner that is sustainable.
 My dedication is to Toronto and its creative communities.
 Since I hope that the right person will read this one day, and help me do exactly that–I've taken the opportunity to detail my strengths below.

-I approach my work with a great degree of empathy, and inquisitiveness, and take efforts to ensure interviews feel comfortable and conversational, but also that the interview subject feels they have agency in the interaction.
+I approach my work with a great degree of empathy (more on that below), and inquisitiveness, and take efforts to ensure interviews feel comfortable and conversational, but also that the interview subject feels they have agency in the interaction.
 While I know how to ask questions to quickly and efficiently get to the heart of a story, I am mindful that creative minds don't work in linear ways.
 The best narrative elements often come from long, genuine conversations– a process of time and energy which I cherish and will always be willing to expend.

 My work has been featured in publications like Fashion Canada (formerly Flare Magazine), Style Canada, Toronto Guardian, BlogTO, Moneywise, and Yahoo.
-Presently I contribute consistently to Streets of Toronto, Toronto Life, and Range Magazine.
+Presently I contribute consistently to Streets of Toronto, Toronto Life, Range Magazine and The Toronto Star.

 I'm always open to accepting pitches that pertain to arts and culture in Toronto.
 Please reach out by email if you'd like to share a story idea with me!